top of page

 Are Too Many Decisions Draining Your Energy?

 Do you ever feel exhausted before the day is even halfway over?
-You may not be physically tired — you may be experiencing decision fatigue.
+You may not be physically tired — you might be experiencing decision fatigue.
 In today’s fast-paced world, we are constantly making choices, and those choices quietly drain our mental energy.

 What Is Decision Fatigue?

 Decision fatigue occurs when the brain becomes overwhelmed by the number of choices it must process.
-As mental energy decreases, the quality of our decisions declines.
+As our mental energy decreases, the quality of our decisions declines.
 This can result in avoidance, impulsive choices, or feeling stuck.

 • Feeling overwhelmed by simple choices